khulnasoft/tracker/docs/docs/outputs/output-formats.md

 ### GOTEMPLATE

-When authoring a Go template the data source is Tracker's `trace.Event` struct, which is defined in `https://github.com/khulnasoft/tracker/blob/main/types/trace/trace.go#L15`.
+When authoring a Go template the data source is Tracee's `trace.Event` struct, which is defined in `https://github.com/aquasecurity/tracee/blob/main/types/trace/trace.go#L15`.

 Go template can utilize helper functions from [Sprig](http://masterminds.github.io/sprig/).

-For example templates, see [tracker/cmd/tracker-rules/templates](https://github.com/khulnasoft/tracker/tree/main/cmd/tracker-rules/templates).
+For example templates, see [tracee/cmd/tracee-rules/templates](https://github.com/aquasecurity/tracee/tree/main/cmd/tracee-rules/templates).

 The following sections can be specified as part of go templates: